spolanski/CoFEA/benchmarks/08-C208_B_1_1_cantilever_beam/Readme.md

 Geometrical nonlinearity shall be taken into account, because significant angles of rotation are presumed.

 ###### Note about boundaries used with Code_Aster
-Load was imposed simultaneously increasingly by 5% on each step.
-It means that results for the last two steps reflect Nx = 475 kN and Nx = 500 kN.
+Load was imposed simultaneously increasingly by 5% on each step with one extra step corresponding to Nx = 489kN.
+The last one step corresponds to Nx=500kN

 # Mesh
 Mesh is created approximately with mesh size 16mmx16mm.